 By Sonya Joyce

-An incredible dissertation on the an exploration of the inner experiences of Child and Adolescent Psychotherapists when touch arises in the playroom.
+“What Did I Do?” is an incredible dissertation that explores the inner experiences of child and adolescent psychotherapists when touch arises in the playroom.
 Sonya submitted this thesis to the Children’s Therapy Centre in partial fulfilment of the requirements for the degree of Master of Arts in Creative Psychotherapy (Humanistic and Integrative Modality) in May 2020

 This paper explored the subject of the inner experiences of child and adolescent psychotherapists when physical touch occurs in the playroom.
 The study was borne out of real- life occurrences, where the researcher was left wondering “What just happened?” when touch arose during play therapy sessions with vulnerable and traumatised children.

 Research proved that both internationally and nationally, it appeared obvious that touch occupied an ambiguous area for practitioners working in the field of child and adolescent psychotherapy.
 It also came to light that it was an area that tended to be “swept under the carpet” because of fears of judgement, litigation and general unease.
 The researcher speculated about what other therapists did when children sought physical contact, whether consciously or unconsciously?
 The empirical component was based on interviews with international experts in the field of child and adolescent psychotherapy.
 To glean evidence from an Irish context the researcher used autoethnographic methodologies, a narrative ethnography and a reflexive, dyadic interview and creative piece with a respected practitioner in the field.
 Both these elements of the research included creative means such as drawings, journal entries, sand-tray to extrapolate meaning from the realm of therapists’ inner experience.